GlobalDataPlane/DataCapsuleJS/README.md

 ## DataCapsule Creation

-A DataCapsule requires four inputs, `protocol`, `version`, `encodingScheme`, and an `instanceID`.
+A DataCapsule requires five inputs, `ownerKey`, `protocol`, `version`, `encodingScheme`, and an `instanceID`.
 A SHA-256 hash is taken over these inputs to create the DataCapsule's name.
 The capsule also stores the most recent record in `recentRecord`.

 ## DataCapsule Record Format